Shelton Perera: Personal life

 Shelton Perera was born on 20 March 1939 in Colombo as the second of the family.
 Hailed from an artistic background, his father was Thotagamage Wilbert Perera, who was a famous Tower Hall artist as well as A-grade singer in Radio Ceylon.
 Wilbert Perera's play began with the Vittachchi Tourist Dance Company, organized by Joseph de Silva and Vittachchi.
 He then joined the Tower Hall Ariya Sinhala Drama Council and performed in stage plays.
 He performed well in the play Othello that he won a gold medal and the character of "Victor Hamu" in the play Heladiva Puragana also won a gold medal.

 Shelton's mother, L. A. K. Somakantha is also a stage actress as well as an A-grade Nadagam and Noorthi singer.
 She won gold medals for her role as "Princess Chintamani" in the play Chintamani in 1935 and for the role of "Kumarihami" in the play Ehelepola in 1937.
 Both of her parents were dancers as well as circus performers.

 Shelton had one elder brother, Arthur.
-His younger sister Suriya Rani is a film and stage actress.
 Then, he has three younger brothers – Gretion, Danson and Rexon.
-Youngest sister Kumari Perera is a stage actress as well as one of the first presenters on National Television.
-She still works as a radio presenter.
+Youngest sister Kumari Perera was a stage actress as well as one of the first presenters on National Television.
+She worked as a radio presenter for nearly five decades.
+She died on 13 February 2025 at the age of 68.
 Her husband, Ranjith Yapa de Alwis, is a music director and a film Director of the Government Film Division.
 He was the first director and music director of the popular television serial Kopi Kade telecast by ITN.

+His younger sister Suriya Rani was a film and stage actress.
+Her daughter Kusum Perera is also an actress.
+Sooriya Rani died on 10 October 2022 at the age of 81.

 Shelton was married to Kumari Shashi, a Hindi girl who came to study dance at Bhatkhande University.
 After returning to Sri Lanka with Shelton, Shashi Perera became a Hindi presenter at Radio Ceylon.
 The couple has five children - Sathish, Sanjaya, Subash, Anuradha and Anupama.

 Shelton's son Sathish Perera was a popular singer who started the singing career to continue his father's legacy in 1989.
 Sathish released two successful music albums, Pem Hasun and Egodaha Yanno.
 His hits include both his father's and his own creations, such as "Awasan Liyumai", "Sundarai Oba", "Kadulu Walin Pem Hasuna", "Mihirathi Wasantha Kale", "Kandalame Wewa Balanna", "Adareta Haduwak Tharam" and "Maha Muhudu Wimane".
 On the early morning of 23 April 2012, Satish Perera died at the Oasis hospital at the age of 42 due to leukemia.
 He was married to Dinesha Perera and they had one son, Akshitha.

 Shelton's daughter Anuradha Perera is also a popular singer.
 Daughter Anupama Perera is a dancing teacher who studied from Bhatkhande University.

 He died on 18 September 1986 at the age of 47.